haskell-hvr/base-noprelude/README.md

 ## `base-noprelude` - `base` package sans `Prelude`

-This package is, as the title gives away, a `base`-replacement that allows to define and/or use custom `Prelude`s without having to use the `-XNoImplicitePrelude` language extension.
+This package is, as the title gives away, a `base`-replacement that allows to define and/or use custom `Prelude`s without having to use the `-XNoImplicitePrelude` language extension (or use `import Prelude ()`).
 I.e. instead of

 ```haskell
 {-# LANGUAGE NoImplicitPrelude #-}